Remember how it was before the revolutionary launch of YouTube in 2005?

 2. Duration Guidelines

-The minimum duration for an audio-visual on YouTube is that of 33 seconds.
+The minimum duration for an audio-visual on YouTube is of 33 seconds.
 While this limit is generalized for all the YouTube channels, the limit for maximum time varies based on YouTube verification or lack thereof.

 YouTube channels that do not hold a verification can upload a video no longer than 15 minutes, while channels with verification are allowed to upload longer videos.
 The absolute maximum time limit is 12 hours for any video.